Rocky Mount Instruments: Notable users

 The Rock-Si-Chord quickly became popular and was used by the Beach Boys, the Lovin' Spoonful, Quasi, Sun Ra, and Garth Hudson of The Band.
-The Electra-piano was widely used by rock musicians in the late 1960s and early 1970s, including Deep Purple's Jon Lord, Frank Zappa, Rick Wakeman with Yes, and in his solo albums, Tony Banks with Genesis, Ron Mael with Sparks, Nicky Hopkins, Stevie Wonder, and Elton John.
+The Electra-piano was widely used by rock musicians in the late 1960s and early 1970s, including Deep Purple's Jon Lord, Todd Rundgren, Frank Zappa, Rick Wakeman with Yes, and in his solo albums, Tony Banks with Genesis, Ron Mael with Sparks, Nicky Hopkins, Stevie Wonder, and Elton John.
 Steve Winwood played an Electra-piano solo on John Barleycorn Must Die's "Empty Pages".
 Dr. John played an RMI on "Right Place, Wrong Time".

 Lord transplanted the internals of an RMI into a Hammond organ and allowed it to be triggered from the Hammond's manuals.
 Banks later said he used the RMI as it was the best possible onstage alternative to a piano at the time, but disliked the lack of touch sensitivity and fewer notes than a grand piano.
 Owing to a lack of polyphonic synthesizers, he ran the RMI through effects pedals in order to create new sounds.
 The RMI was used for live renditions of songs that had a piano on the studio version, such as "Firth of Fifth" and "The Lamb Lies Down on Broadway".
 He eventually replaced the RMI with a Yamaha CP-70.

-The RMI Keyboard Computer was used by Wakeman, the Band's Garth Hudson, the Moody Blues' Mike Pinder, and The Enid's Robert John Godfrey.
+The RMI Keyboard Computer was used by Isaac Hayes on his album Chocolate Chip (1975), Wakeman, the Band's Garth Hudson, the Moody Blues' Mike Pinder, and The Enid's Robert John Godfrey.
 It was also used together with the RMI Harmonic Synthesizer by Jean Michel Jarre on Oxygène (1976).
 Subsequently, it has been used by Aphex Twin, who listed it under the instrument credits for Syro (2014).